trongtuyen96/selenium-grid-docker-zalenium/README.md

   - Allow testing on different browser versions
   - Enable cross-platform testing

+In scope of this test, I only use Selenium Grid 4.

 ## Selenium Grid with Docker
 Docker is an open-source containerization platform that makes it easy to create, deploy, and run applications in a secure manner using containers.
 Docker provides virtualization at the Operating System (OS) level.
 All the software parts in Docker are organized in Containers.

 When it comes to Selenium automation testing, it is important that a test run in one execution environment does not hinder the execution of tests run in another test environment (s).
 Hence, automation tests should be run in isolation, and Docker helps in realizing this ‘essential’ requirement.
+- Scalable and Reliable
+- Less overhead of installations
+- Improved Security
+- Lesser chances of discrepancies

 ## Zalenium